DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-As I talked about it so much, and lots of you seemed to love the look of it, today I’m swatching this little beauty and sharing a couple of 10 minute looks with you.
+As I talked about it so much, and lots of you seemed into it, today I’m swatching this little beauty and sharing a couple of super low key 10 minute looks.

 From product shots I was most into the gold, copper and cranberry metallic shades which this palette has in abundance.
 Even the mattes, though not exciting, look to be the perfect complement of versatile transition shades I’d come back to again and again.
 I got so excited when I received this palette and started swatching it, so I have literally gone through it row by row here!